 A wide variety of components used on this vessel contain or emit chemicals known to the State of California to cause cancer and birth defects and other reproductive harm.
 Examples Include:

-- Engine and generator exhaust - Engine and generator fuel, and other liquids such as coolants and oil, especially used motor oil - Cooking fuels - Cleaners, paints, and substances used for vessel repair - Waste materials that result from wear of vessel components - Lead from battery terminals and from other sources such as ballast or fishing sinkers

-To Avoid Harm:

-- Keep away from engine, generator, and cooking fuel exhaust fumes. - Wash exposed skin thoroughly with soap and water after handling the substances above.

-Your boat's mechanical and electrical systems were designed to meet all safety standards in effect at the time it was built.
-These standards help insure your safety and the safety of other people, vessels and property.
+- Engine and generator exhaust - Engine and generator fuel, and other liquids such as coolants and oil, especially used motor oil - Cooking fuels - · Cleaners, paints, and substances used for vessel repair - Waste materials that result from wear of vessel components - Lead from battery terminals and from other sources such as ballast or fishing sinkers To Avoid Harm: - Keep away from engine, generator, and cooking fuel exhaust fumes. - Wash exposed skin thoroughly with soap and water after handling the substances above. - Your boat's mechanical and electrical systems were designed to meet safety standards in effect at the time it was built. - Some of these standards were mandated by law, and all of them were designed to insure your safety and the safety of other people, vessels and property.

-Read this supplement, the Cruiser & Yacht Owner's Manual, the engine owner's manual, and all accessory instructions for important safety standards and hazard information.
+Read this supplement, the Cuudy Owner's Manual, the engine owner's manual, and all accessory instructions for important safety standards and hazard information.